Breaking down and analyzing the 2021 Georgia Bulldogs football schedule with the best and worst case scenarios.

 Games vs. The West: Arkansas, at Auburn

-Missed Teams From The West: Alabama, Mississippi State, Ole Miss, Texas A&M
+Missed Teams From The West: Alabama, LSU, Miss State, Ole Miss, Texas A&M

 Georgia Bulldogs Football Schedule Analysis: If the opener against Clemson isn’t the biggest non-conference game of the college football season, that means something else will rise up and be really, really big.
 But that’s it.
 That’s the tone-setter.
 Pull that off, and it’ll be a 5-0 start before going to Auburn.

 There’s no Alabama, LSU or Texas A&M from the West, but the Tennessee game is on the road and … split with Clemson and Florida, or win them both, and there’s no excuse to not be in the College Football Playoff mix.